So, my lovely. You have decided to go vegan. That is the most beautiful thing I have ever heard.

 Right, that would be it.
 I hope you liked my vegan checklist and let me know in the comments once you do them all.

-Let me know what you thought about it and chat with me on Twitter and Instagram, okay?
-I am, like, super into those two social media, but I also use Pinterest to pin great recipes and gorgeous photos of animals, so if you are into Pinterest… catch me there?
+Let me know what you thought about it and chat with me Instagram, okay?
+I am, like, super into it, but I also use Pinterest to pin great recipes and gorgeous photos of animals, so if you are into Pinterest… catch me there?

 p.s. – Now that you have your vegan checklist, you can move on and read my post with essential vegan tips right here.